 - Access resources like your professor, peers, tutoring and other online tools as necessary to help support your academic efforts

-Remote learning means you still have the authority to manage your time outside of assigned class meetings.
+The hybrid and remote learning environment mean you still have the authority to manage your time outside of assigned class meetings.
 It also means that distractions are endless and that you may need to approach time management and organization differently than you did while on campus.
 We hope that these tips will help you in creating a learning space that best fits your needs.

 Time Management: Set aside time to prepare for class and manage outside obligations/work